dphdmn/15puzzleAnimateCLI/README.md

 ### Requirements

-Before using 15puzzleAnimateCLI, make sure to have the "slidycli" library installed.
-You can find the library and installation instructions at [slidy-cli](https://github.com/benwh1/slidy-cli/releases).
+Before using 15puzzleAnimateCLI, make sure to have the "slidycli" tool installed.
+You can find it at [slidy-cli](https://github.com/benwh1/slidy-cli/releases).

 ### Usage